viant/endly/doc/workflow/README.md

 **Action level criteria control**

-Each action has the following fields to control conditional execution:
+Each action has the following fields supports [conditional expression](../../criteria) to control workflow execution

 1. When: criteria to check if an action is eligible to run
 2. Skip: criteria to check if the whole group of actions by TagID can be skipped, continuing execution to next  group